ha0ye/notes/weekly-goals_2023-04-10.md

 ### Ecology Data Paper
 - [x] contact other editors for meeting
+- [ ] schedule meeting with other editors
+- [ ] special session pre tasks

 ### OA Committee
 - [ ] message about APC discount venues